eelfonik/sql/0-select.md

 SELECT * FROM table WHERE price = (SELECT MIN(price) FROM table);
 ```

+### Results of a query can be queried as a real table 💥💥💥💥💥💥💥💥

 It can be nested quite deep....
-One thing in SQL is, **the results of a query can be queried as a real table** 💥
+One thing in SQL is, **the results of a query can be queried as a real table** !!!!

 ```sql
 SELECT COUNT(*) FROM tableA, (SELECT AVG(price) AS ap1 FROM tableA, (SELECT AVG(price) AS ap FROM tableA) WHERE price > ap) WHERE price > ap1;